US Nanny Institute on November 5, 2019

 - Do you feel anxious or nervous?

 Managing Nanny Burnout

 If you are experiencing these symptoms and suspect you may have nanny burnout, it’s important to take action.
 Ignoring burnout can have significant consequences including excessive stress, fatigue, alcohol or substance abuse, depression, and vulnerability to illness.
 To manage nanny burnout, get started with these actions:

 - Prioritize your physical health.
 Review your schedule and dedicate time to get at least 8 hours of sleep, complete 30 minutes of exercise, and prepare healthy meals.
 Taking care of your physical needs an important step in stress reduction.
 Take a break from alcohol and caffeine as these can be damaging coping mechanisms.

 - Focus on your mental health.
-Be intentional about how you to choose to react to stressful situations and what you say to yourself.
-It’s easy to focus your mental energy on a frustration but you can choose to not think about it and focus on different thoughts that can help you gain perspective.
+Be intentional about how you choose to react to stressful situations and what you say to yourself.
+It’s easy to focus your mental energy on your frustration but you can choose to not think about it and focus on different thoughts that can help you gain perspective.
 When negative thoughts creep in, replace them with positive ones.